Marc-Netcy/EIO-Technology-Lab/README.md

 <img width="518" height="255" alt="3" src="https://github.com/user-attachments/assets/adb7f1a2-e2b8-4e69-936e-7ad50a69d5ff" />

-You can refer to the the following https://github.com/Marc-Netcy/EIO-Technology-Lab/tree/main/Information%20Gathering%20and%20Vulnerability%20Scanning/3.1.9%20Lab%20DNS%20Lookups for screenshot of more command to perform DNS Lookups.
+You can refer to the the following [DNS Lookups](https://github.com/Marc-Netcy/EIO-Technology-Lab/tree/main/Information%20Gathering%20and%20Vulnerability%20Scanning/3.1.9%20Lab%20DNS%20Lookups) for screenshot of more command to perform DNS Lookups.

 Some of these commands include:
 - **Changing the server used to perform lookups**